 Take a variation of SPFs

-Sun lotion is key, as we all know, but what a lot of people forget is that a good aftersun lotion or aloe vera gel is heavenly on burnt or dry skin.
+A lot of people forget that a good aftersun lotion or aloe vera gel is heavenly on burnt or dry skin.
 Take a small-medium bottle along with you and smother yourself in it once or twice a day, ideally before bed.
 You’ll wake up feeling fresher, softer, smelling good and ready for the day ahead.

 I hope that helps anyone who is unsure of what sun lotions to go for when planning any future holidays!
 Has anyone got any holidays planned for the end of this year like me?